About Us

 Our Residential Programs include withdrawal and residential rehabilitation programs, mental health programs, a Parent’s and Children’s Program and specialised group services, as well as numeracy and literacy education; family/relationship issues; domestic violence and other trauma, parental drug use; and physical and mental health problems.

-To build safe and healthy communities by reducing the impact of substance misuse on individuals, families, carers and communities.
+To build safe and healthy communities by reducing the impact of substance use on individuals, families, carers and communities.

 Our Vision